Protect Your Rights With The Best Legal Defence For Cheating Offences In Singapore

 Technology continually gives us new ways to connect, learn and share, and life wouldn't be the same for most of us without its convenience.
 However, as online interactions multiply, so do the opportunities for malicious entities to exploit personal data.
 But it also...

-In legal speak, physical assault in Singapore is referred to as Voluntarily Causing Hurt and is defined under section 321 of the Penal Code.
-Voluntarily Causing Hurt covers actively and intentionally hurting someone, as well as acting in the knowledge that hurt is...
+Physical assault in Singapore is referred to as Voluntarily Causing Hurt and is defined under Section 321 of the Penal Code.
+Voluntarily Causing Hurt covers actively and intentionally hurting someone, as well as acting in the knowledge that hurt is likely to be...

 what counts as sexual harrassment